-Final Level.
-Unless otherwise specified in the relevant pricing supplement, the level of an equity security on any valuation date will be its closing price on that date.
-The closing price for any equity security on any day will equal the closing sale price or last reported sale price, regular way, for that security, on a per-share basis:
+Unless otherwise set forth in the applicable terms supplement, the closing price for any Underlying on any trading day will equal the closing sale price or last reported sale price, regular way, for the Underlying, on a per-share or other unit basis:

-- on the principal national securities exchange on which that security is listed for trading on that day, or - if that security is not quoted on any national securities exchange on that day, on any other market system or quotation system that is the primary market for the trading of that security.
+- on the principal national securities exchange on which that Underlying is listed for trading on that day, or - if that Underlying is not quoted on any national securities exchange on that day, on any other market system or quotation system that is the primary market for the trading of that Underlying.

-If the security is not listed or traded as described above, then its closing price on any day will be the average, as determined by the calculation agent, of the bid prices for that security obtained from as many dealers in that security selected by the calculation agent as will make those bid prices available to the calculation agent.
+If that Underlying is not listed or traded as described above, then the closing price for that Underlying on any day will be the average, as determined by the calculation agent, of the bid prices for the Underlying obtained from as many dealers in that Underlying selected by the calculation agent as will make those bid prices available to the calculation agent.
 The number of dealers need not exceed three and may include the calculation agent or any of its or our affiliates.